-Fuel Cap
+Fuel Vent

 The fuel cap is located on the rear deck, 2-4 feet from the stern.
-To open, push black tab located on the bottom side of the gas cap.
+To open, push the black tab located on the bottom side of thegas cap.
 When the black tab is pushed, the gas cap will hinge upward.
 To close, push the gas cap down.
 When the gas cap is completely closed a "click" sound should be heard.
 The audible "click" ensures that the gas cap is closed and sealed.

 The new fueling system prevents spillage from occurring.
 Air is allowed to escape from the front and rear of the gas tank.
-Both vents are on a central fuel line, which run to a central holding
+Both vents are on a central fuel line, which runs to a central holding container for the vapor.
+The vapor is released over time.
+This type of venting system allows for the tank to be filled without building any back pressure.
+Without back pressure, spillage should be completely eliminated from the fueling process.